 - You’ve Been Asked to Give a Talk on Birds

 - You’ve been Asked to Give Another Talk of Birds

 - It Helps to Reflect Before Saying “Idiot!”

 - How Not to Tell People about Penguins

 8. Favourite and Unfavourite Things

-Whether any birds are boring, why some people are addicted to shorebirds, and a description of the awfullest bird ever, in seven episodes.
+Whether any birds are boring, why some people are addicted to shorebirds, and a description of the awfullest bird ever, in eight episodes.

 - Are There Such Things as Boring Birds?